 OUR GLOBAL PRESENCE

 Emirates has helped enhance German connectivity for over 30 years, launching our first flight to Frankfurt in July 1987.
-Today, we operate 70 weekly passenger flights to Germany from Dubai, serving the cities of Frankfurt, Munich, Düsseldorf and Hamburg.
-We also operate 7 weekly all-cargo flights to Frankfurt.
+Today, we operate passenger flights to Germany from Dubai, serving the cities of Frankfurt, Munich, Düsseldorf and Hamburg as well as all-cargo flights to Frankfurt.

 You can read more about Emirates’ operations in our factsheet:

 AIRBUS REMAINS A KEY PART OF OUR OPERATIONS